LLNL/RAJA/docs/sphinx/index.rst

 It is important to note that RAJA is very much a work-in-progress.
 The community of researchers and application developers at LLNL that are actively contributing to it and developing new capabilities is growing.
-The publically-released version contains only core pieces of RAJA as they exist today.
+The publicly-released version contains only core pieces of RAJA as they exist today.
 While the basic interfaces are fairly stable, the implementation of the underlying concepts is being refined.
 Additional features will appear in future releases.